Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** A person or thing that has the same position or purpose in a different situation.
 **Sentence:** The new manager met with her counterpart from the other office.
 **Conversation:**
-A – Who is your counterpart at the other school?
+A – Who is your counterpart at the other school
 B – His name is Tom, he works as a teacher too.

 ### Word: Degenerative